mjhorvath/Datsville/readme.md

 New submissions are of course always welcome! :)

-Update: further development of Datsville has stalled due to a number of [issues](https://github.com/mjhorvath/Datsville/wiki/Issues).
+Update: further development of Datsville has stalled due to a number of issues [described here](https://github.com/mjhorvath/Datsville/wiki/Issues).

 ## More information